Do you consider yourself a responsible pet owner?

 With so many animals living out their lives in cramped shelters, adopting a pet should be a no brainer.
 (You only have to look at these happy pets on their adoptiversaries to see why.)

-When we take them to a shelter and explain the concept of adopting a pet, children get that animals are not toys.
+When we take them to a shelter and explain the concept of adopting a pet, children will understand that animals are not toys.

-6. Playing Dress-Up With Animals Really Isn’t Cool
+6. Playing Dress-Up with Animals Is Not Okay

 The pet industry is booming.
 Holistic pet food, pet health insurance and pet-friendly travel are the norm nowadays.
 On the downside, humans are also of the opinion that playing dress-up with animals is okay.